 - Food recommendation: Kakuuntei Teahouse is placed perfectly amongst the beauty of the Meiji Shrine garden, and is weirdly underrated considering the quality of service, surroundings, and of course – amazing food!
 We suggest giving the spicy teas a try accompanied by any one of the light meals.

-The shrine of Emperor Meiji and Empress Sh?ken is ancient, dating all the way back to 1915.
-The whole site is encompassed by 175-acres of lush and old forest trees, with a dazzling amount of different species that will show you the glory of Japan’s indigenous plant life.
+The shrine of Emperor Meiji and Empress Shken dates all the way back to 1915.
+The site is 175-acres of lush, old forest trees, with a dazzling amount of different species that will show you the glory of Japan’s indigenous plant life.

-Included in this cluster of trees is the mysterious “wishing tree”, it’s said to fulfill your deepest desires!
+Included in this cluster of trees is the mysterious “wishing tree”, which is said to fulfill your deepest desires!
 Many tourists and locals write their wishes on a piece of paper and hang it onto the branches.
+If your wish does not come true then sorry, no refunds.

-Meiji Shrine is glowing with majesty, and you will tour into the Inner Precinct museum that still has all the original treasures of this royal ruler and his wife.
-Scenic doesn’t even begin to cover the Shine’s Inner Garden.
+Meiji Shrine is glowing with majesty.
+Step into the Inner Precinct museum that still has all the original treasures of this royal ruler and his wife.
+Scenic doesn’t even begin to describe the Shine’s Inner Garden.

-This glorious space has features that will make your heart want to jump for joy as you explore the winding paths of the iris garden, laze at the lily ponds, marvel at Bonzi bushes and enjoy a lunch at the teahouse.
-You can also access a wishing well, to double up on your good luck from the wishing tree!
+This glorious space will make your heart jump for joy as you explore the winding paths of the iris garden and laze at the lily ponds.
+There is also a wishing well so you can double up on your good luck from the wishing tree – but again, no refunds if your wish doesn’t come true!

 - Why it’s awesome: Ginza is the shopping capital of Tokyo, just like Fifth Avenue is to New York.